allkern/Geebly/README.md

 `LCDC`, `STAT` (partially), `LY` and `SCY` are currently implemented, and mapped to their corresponding HRAM addresses

 ### Blargg's tests
 `cpu_instrs.gb` reports 12 out of 12 tests failed.
-Though I think this is a misdiagnosis, the register values before the tests might be wrong, and that's whats causing checksum errors when actually testing instructions/behaviour.
+Though I think this is a misdiagnosis, register values before tests might be wrong, and that's whats causing checksum errors when actually testing instructions/behaviour.